Gadolor

 Esthena

 Shouts of joy sounded throughout the land.
 All Esthena rejoiced in the enemy’s defeat, the riches gained from the war, and a strengthened friendship with Astor.
-The struggle had united the two kingdoms almost as one people.
-But now they rejoiced even more, for now there was promise for a union of a different kind.
+The two kingdoms had united in conflict, and now there were plans for union of a different kind.

-The sun filled her skin with warmth, stones shone brightly around her, and bumpy cobble poked through the soles of her shoes, like tiny hugs for her feet.
-Through the crowd, she saw the glint of something bright flashing in the air, near the corner of a house.
+Farther into the market, she saw the glint of something bright flashing in the air, near the corner of a house.
 Someone was throwing things up, above the heads of people watching.
 She went to see.

 It was such a display of skill and daring, and the juggler was standing so tall and smiling so wide, that Entressa laughed with delight.
 The young man stood on the street, juggling an array of objects high in the air, some of which looked sharp, while another man beat lively on a drum.
-Before long, the act ended.
-Each object landed neatly in the boy’s hands, and he bowed as the watchers applauded.
+When the act ended, each object landed neatly in the juggler’s hands, and he bowed as the watchers applauded.
 There were bowls, which he and the drummer held out to them.
 The people put money in; naturally, this was how these performers made their living.
 Entressa put in a whole silver coin.
 The juggler cried “Ah!” and winked at her when he saw it.

 Entressa stayed and talked to him.
 “How do you juggle so well, jester?” she asked.